ralscha/parcel-plugin-compress/README.md

 ### Server support

-To take advantage of precompressed resources you need a server that is able to understand the `Accept-Encoding` header and look for files that end in `.gz` or `.br`
+To take advantage of precompressed resources you need a server that is able to understand the `Accept-Encoding` header and look for files that end with `.gz` or `.br`

 #### NGINX
 NGINX supports Gzip compressed files out of the box with the `gzip_static` directive.